chem-274-A-master/final-project/instructions.md

 ### Required Features

-For this final project, detailed specifications are not provided.
+For this final project, detailed specifications and a rubric are not provided.
-You will need to use what you have learned about classes in the Python programming language in order to complete the task.
+You will need to use what you have learned about classes in the Python programming language.
+For this final assignment, you should create a full project.
+This includes not only code, but a user interface (command line), documentation, and testing.
 **Consider how you can use concepts like inheritance, operator overloading, and special Python methods in your project.**

 Create a `Molecule` class that can be used to represent a molecule.
 For this project, you may use functions, methods, and classes that are part of the  [NetworkX](https://networkx.org/) library.
 The functionality that you implement in this Project will be similar to the functionality that is provided by the [RDKit](https://www.rdkit.org/) library.
 If you were completing a project with molecules, it would be advisable to use this library instead of implementing your own functionality.
 However, for this Project, you *may not* use RDKit.

+The following are the requirements for your project. **When questions as "Why?" your answers should be grounded in the principles of Chem 274A (principles of object-oriented programming, data types, single responsibility principles, cheminformatics or molecular modeling concepts, etc.).**

 * The `Molecule` class should use a graph representation of the molecule.
 For this, consider how you may use composition or inheritance to create your class.
 Be able to explain the choice you made in your project documentation.
-* Your `Molecule` class should be able to be constructed either from a list of atoms and bonds or from an SDF file.
+* Your `Molecule` class should have two methods that can be used for construction.
+It should be able to be constructed either from a list of atoms and bonds or from an SDF file ("or" here is referred to the user choice, the class should contain both methods of construction).
+For this requirement, consider ways we learned to write constructors in Python.
-* Your `Molecule` class should have a method or attribute that represents the molecular fingerprint of the molecule.
+* Your `Molecule` class should have a method or attribute that represents the molecular fingerprint of the molecule (more information below).
+When designing your fingerprint, consider the following - how will you handle atoms and bonds in your fingerprint?
+For example, how can you make sure a hydroxyl (COH) group is recognized differently than a carbonyl (C=O) group?
+You should explain each choice you make for your fingerprint in your project documentation.
 * Your `Molecule` class should be comparable to other `Molecule` objects through the equality operator (`==`).
 You may or may not choose to use a fingerprint for this task.
 You must explain your choice for the equality operator in your documentation.
+* Your `Molecule` class should have a method to visualize the molecule - use CPK coloring for atoms, like Problem Set 3.
 * Your `Molecule` class should have a representation in Jupyter notebooks.
 Such that if a `Molecule` instance is the last thing in a Jupyter notebook cell, you see an image of the molecule.
 You can accomplish this by writing a `_ipython_display_` method for your class.
-* A user should be able to import your `Molecule` object and use it in a Jupyter notebook or be able to perform a substructure screen **from the command line** (search for molecule within a set of molecules).
+* A user should be able to import your `Molecule` object and use it in a script or notebook.
+* A user should be able to perform a substructure screen using a function or method and **from the command line**.
 For your command line interface you should consider using `sys.argv` or `argparse`.
 Explain your choice in  your project documentation.
 * Your project should include testing of your code using pytest.
 You should have at least one test for each method in your `Molecule` class to ensure that your code runs.
 More extensive testing is encouraged.
-* Your project should include a sample Jupyter notebook demonstrating your substructure search.
 * Your project should include a Makefile that can be used to run your tests and build an environment.
 * In your README, fully explain your code and repository.
 Be sure to include information on your design approach for your `Molecule` object.
 What principles from Chem 274A did you apply?
 You should discuss at least one other approach for creating the `Molecule` class that you did not use, and explain why you chose the approach that you did.
+What method did you use for substructure search and why?
+What would be an alternative method?
+What are the advantages and disadvantages of each method?

 For your fingerprint, you will have to choose parameters such as number of bits and path length.
 As a reference, RDKit uses the following defaults for fingerprints: